Why visiting Nilpena Ediacara National Park should be on your bucket list

 On the western fringes of the Flinders Ranges, about 500 km north of Adelaide, roughly 60,000 hectares of land has been set aside to become a national park.

 And it’s also to celebrate a discovery that has already been attracting international attention.
-In fact, Nilpena is at the centre of a nomination currently being prepared to submit a bid for World Heritage listing for the Flinders Ranges in 2024.
+In fact, Nilpena is at the centre of a nomination currently being prepared to submit a bid for World Heritage listing for the Flinders Ranges.

 Ediacaran fossil site — Nilpena Station, South Australia